Mother: Brenda (Vick) Boddie

-July 7, 2008 - His lawyers file for Chapter 11 bankruptcy in a Newport News, Virginia federal bankruptcy court on his behalf.
+July 7, 2008 - His lawyers file for Chapter 11 bankruptcy in court on his behalf.
 Chapter 11 will allow him to keep his assets and pay off his liabilities at a later date.
 Records show he has $10 million in assets and $18 million in liabilities.

-November 25, 2008 - Vick enters guilty plea to state charges of dog fighting in Sussex, Virginia.
-Under a plea bargain the additional charge of cruelty to animals is dropped and he receives a three-year suspended sentence.
+November 25, 2008 - Vick enters a guilty plea to state charges of dog fighting in Sussex, Virginia.
+Under a plea bargain, the additional charge of cruelty to animals is dropped and he receives a three-year suspended sentence.

 July 7, 2008 - Files for bankruptcy.